Lemonade (band)

-Lemonade is an alternative dance band from San Francisco, California, now residing in Brooklyn, New York.
+Lemonade was an alternative dance band from San Francisco, California, now residing in Brooklyn, New York.
 The band's music consists of an eccentric amalgam of electronic, world, and rock music influences, ranging from dubstep to caribbean.
 The band was formed in 2005 and is made up of vocalist Callan Clendenin, bassist Ben Steidel, and drummer Alex Pasternak.
 The group gained notoriety after moving to New York and releasing its self-titled debut in 2008, and Pure Moods EP in 2010.
 Several tracks from each of their releases have also been remixed by well-known artists like Delorean, Gold Panda, and Twin Shadow.